AnimancerComponent should usually be attached to the same object as the

 - Each state has a foldout arrow which can be expanded to show its details.

 - A green bar indicates the progress of each animation that is currently playing.
+It turns yellow if the animation is paused.

 - When the details are expanded, the exact time is shown with a slider to let you control it manually, a multiplier label to indicate how many times it has looped, and an